sensmore/kappe/README.md

 ### Plugins

 Kappe can be extended with plugins, for example to compress images or update camera calibration.
-Source code for plugins can be found in the [plugins](./src/kappe/), additional plugins can be loaded from `./plugins`.
+Source code for plugins can be found in [src/kappe/plugins/](./src/kappe/plugins/), additional plugins can be loaded from `./plugins`.

+**Available built-in plugins:**

+- `image.CompressImage` - Compress RGB images to JPEG
+- `image.CropImage` - Crop images to specified bounds
+- `camera_info.UpdateCameraInfo` - Update camera calibration parameters
+- `camera_info.InsertCameraInfo` - Insert camera calibration from image topics

 ```yaml
 plugins: